Loading...

 Berry Ratio (GP/OPEX) measures profit relative to operating expenses—appropriate when operating effort drives value.
 Operating Margin (OP/Sales) measures profit relative to revenue—appropriate when sales volume drives value.
 For a pass-through distributor where revenue is largely transfer price markup, Berry Ratio may be more reliable because it focuses on the value-adding expenses.
 For entities where sales execution creates value (full distributors, service providers), Operating Margin is typically preferred.

-Berry Ratio is discussed in OECD Guidelines (¶2.106–2.108) and explicitly listed as a valid PLI in US regulations (§1.482-5).
+Berry Ratio is discussed in and explicitly listed as a valid PLI in US regulations (§1.482-5).
 In OECD-aligned jurisdictions, acceptance generally tracks the OECD conditions—but Berry Ratio is less commonly used than operating margin in practice.
 In India, Berry Ratio analyses face scrutiny at assessment stage, though tribunals and courts have accepted it in appropriate intermediary fact patterns.
 Always check local guidance and document why Berry Ratio is appropriate for your specific facts.

 There's no universal "correct" Berry Ratio—it depends entirely on your comparable company analysis.
 Since Berry Ratio = 1 + (Operating Profit ÷ Operating Expenses), a Berry Ratio above 1.0 indicates profitability (the higher the ratio, the higher the markup on expenses).
 In some routine intermediary benchmark sets, observed Berry Ratios may cluster modestly above 1.0, but the specific arm's length range must be derived from your own comparables.
 Do not rely on industry generalizations or rules of thumb.